 The process of making jaggery kheer is very similar to that of regular rice kheer we make, but instead of sugar we use jaggery syrup and we add jaggery only after the kheer is completely cooled down.
 You can use palm or normal jaggery as per your preference.

-If the gur ki kheer gets stuck to the base of the pan while cooking, first taste the milk for any burnt flavour.
-If there is no burnt flavour, you can immediately transfer the uncooked gur ki kheer in another wok or pan for further cooking and thickening.
+If the gur ki kheer gets stuck to the base of the pan while cooking, first taste the milk for any burnt flavor.
+If there is no burnt flavor, you can immediately transfer the uncooked gur ki kheer to another wok or pan for further cooking and thickening.

-And once again reiterating, add jaggery syrup in gur ki kheer only when it has completely cooled down, else the milk can coagulate.
+And once again reiterate, add jaggery syrup in gur ki kheer only when it has completely cooled down, else the milk can coagulate.

-Cooking in the rice with milk on slow flame is the true reason for the thick consistency and delectable rich flavour of the gur ki kheer.
-If you try to hasten the process by cooking on full flame, it will be compromise on flavour.
+Cooking the rice with milk on slow flame is the true reason for the thick consistency and delectable rich flavor of the jaggery rice pudding.
+If you try to hasten the process by cooking on full flame, it will compromise on flavor.

 Gur ki Kheer